Seif-Sedky/Seif-Sedky/README.md

 🎓 Business Informatics student at the German University in Cairo (GUC) with a deep interest in bridging the gap between technology and business.
 I love turning data into insights, code into applications, and learning into action.

 🚀 **What I'm focused on:**
+- Building meaningful & impactful data solutions
 - Data Science to solve intriguing problems
-- Full-stack development
-- Building polished, useful apps from the ground up

 🛠️ **Languages & Tools:**
 Java · Python · C# · HTML · CSS · JS · Git · SQL · MongoDB · Redis · Neo4j · Tableau · Power BI · GIS · BPMN · SAP ES · Altair